rhaamo/SIMHUB-ESP32-Peugeot-407/README.md

 Use TX2 (pins D16&D17) on an external FTDI to uses the Serial2 output (will shows received frames, and later more infos on what the fw is doing).

+# TODO

+Fix the various issues with some parts (gearbox speed for ex.).
+Make the CAN messages more modular (to handle multiple clusters with only one firmware).

 # SimHub

 Uses the following custom protocol JAVASCRIPT code: